Glasses

 SHANCES

-SOCIAL READINESS & ETIQUETTE
+BUSINESS READINESS & SOCIAL ETIQUETTE

 Bubbles become larger as they rise; reaching the top they collapse and create aromas